axelf4/axelf4.github.io/_posts/2020-08-24-rust-style-futures-in-c.md

 All networking applications essentially boil down to stringing together multiple asynchronous calls in the *right* way.
-Traditionally for programs written in C this would be done through registering callbacks where the callee either handles the event itself or dispatches through a state machine.
+Traditionally for programs written in C, this would be done by registering callbacks where the callee either handles the event itself or dispatches through a state machine.
-In such implementations however reasoning about memory safety can be treacherous, with it sometimes requiring full-program knowledge.
+In such implementations, however, reasoning about memory safety can be treacherous, with it sometimes requiring full-program knowledge.
 Futures, or promises, as they are also referred to, ease in that regard by allowing asynchronous programs